 Astraea stood nervously glancing to Krios then to Eurybia, she cleared her throat.

-"When the mortal was born, her name is Callidora by the way, an elm tree grew where she had come from the earth and her looks are akin to a goddess.
+"When the mortal was born, her name is Callidora, an elm tree grew where she had come from the earth and her looks, or more her aura, are akin to a goddess.
 She could pass for one of us with the right clothes"

 The couple looked at Astraea as if she had gone mad.
 A few moments passed before Krios opened his mouth to speak.

 "I'm not sure what you're getting at my dear.
-It's not the first time Gaea has propagated a tree in place of a birth mound and as for looks I'm not too sure where that would be of any concern"
+It's not the first time Gaea has propagated a tree on a birth mound and as for looks I'm not too sure where that would be of any concern"

 Astraea looked to the now dark horizon in frustration and saw the Aries constellation, Krios' symbol, rise in the sky.

 "I mean that I get the feeling something bad is happening.
-Gaea can be prophetic, yes?
-Well and elm means strength of will but also the death of a state of existence.
-I've seen olive trees, pine trees even the odd cypress tree but never an elm in the event of a birth"
+Gaea can be prophetic, right?
+An elm means the death of a state of existence.
+I've seen olive, pine even the odd cypress but never an elm in the event of a birth"

 She raised her arm gesturing to the Aries constellation.

-"And she is born on the first night of the rising of your constellation, Aries, a sign of the spring and new year, essentially a symbol of renewal.
-Not to mention at this time she is born in the south, your province, on the rise of your constellation.
-I think her goddess-like appearance is conformation that Gaea has intentionally interfered and created this woman out of the normal cycle as a sign.
+"And she is born on the first night of the rising of your constellation, a sign of the spring and new year, a symbol of renewal.
+She is born in the south, your province, on the rise of your constellation.
+I think her appearance is conformation that Gaea has intentionally interfered and created this woman out of the normal cycle as a sign.
 I can't think what but it's all indicating an end.
 Don't think i haven't noticed the decline in births recently, you wouldn't be concerned if you didn't want each one reported"

 Eurybia brushed back a wisp of black hair and looked at Astraea in concern.

 "I think you're putting together pieces that aren't there.
-Just because you've never seen an elm doesn't mean it's never happened and the timing is coincidence.
-I know mother she has never been known to be this subtle and as for her gift of prophecy she can be a bit dramatic at times.
+Just because you've never seen an elm doesn't mean it's never happened.
+I know mother.
+She has never been known to be subtle and as for her gift of prophecy, as a free spirit, she can be a bit dramatic at times.
 Honestly dear you should just enjoy this as any other birth.
 As for the cycle births are the same as they have ever been."

-"No you don't understand it's not just her but lately I've felt a change in the cycle of mortals.
+"No you don't understand I feel a change in the cycle of mortals.
 I've spent enough time as their ambassador.
-There are less births but the number of spirits being taken back into the earth to be born is the same.
+There are less births but the number of spirits being taken back into the earth is the same.
 There is something going on and Callidora is the cosmos warning us about it"